Student Accounting

 When a student is absent it is best to notify the campus’s attendance office via phone call or email on the day or dates of the absences.
 Any student absences greater than 5 school days must be accompanied by a doctor’s note to be excused.

-Communicate with the school: If your child experiences challenges that affect their attendance, please reach out to the school for support and resources.
+If your child experiences challenges that affect their attendance, please reach out to the school for support and resources.
 We are your partner and here to help you however we can.

-Encourage a love of learning: Foster a positive attitude towards school and learning by engaging in educational activities with your child at home.
+Foster a positive attitude towards school and learning by engaging in educational activities with your child at home.
 If there are areas where your child’s school or academic experience can improve, we encourage you to speak with your school principal or educator.

-Establish a consistent routine: Ensure your child gets enough sleep, eats a healthy breakfast, and has ample time to prepare for school each morning.
+Ensure your child gets enough sleep, eats a healthy breakfast, and has ample time to prepare for school each morning.
 If you need help with providing meals for your child or are in need of transportation, please contact your child’s principal.

-Schedule appointments outside of school hours: Whenever possible, schedule doctor's appointments, dental check-ups, and other appointments during non-school hours.
+Whenever possible, schedule doctor's appointments, dental check-ups, and other appointments during non-school hours.
 Even missing a half day of school for an appointment can be disruptive to your child’s academic experience.

 Coordinator for Student Accounting (PEIMS)